createLookupJoinEngine

 For the asof join engine, the first column of its output table is always the time column.
 There is no such restriction with the lookup join engine.

-With the lookup join engine, a join is triggered as soon as a new record is ingested into the left table.
+With the lookup join engine, calculation is triggered as soon as a new record is ingested into the left table.
 With the asof join engine, when the timeColumn is specified, there can be a delay before a record in the left table is joined.

 For more application scenarios, see Streaming Engines.